Ball-up: Centre ball-up

-These restrictions apply only to the initial centre bounce, or a centre throw after a recalled centre bounce.
+These restrictions apply only to the initial centre throw.
 An around-the-ground ball-up which happens to be at or near the centre of the ground is not subject to these restrictions.

 These markings were introduced over time to manage a variety of issues.
-The centre square (originally a centre diamond) was introduced in 1973 to prevent congestion from having too many rovers around the centre bounce.
-The centre line was introduced in 1982 to prevent players from wrestling prior to the bounce.
-The 10m circle was introduced in 2005 to limit the length of the ruckmen's run-ups, as posterior cruciate ligament injuries caused by front-on knee clashes at centre bounces had become a common problem over the previous years.
+The centre square (originally a centre diamond) was introduced in 1973 to prevent congestion from having too many rovers around the contest.
+The centre line was introduced in 1982 to prevent ruckmen from wrestling prior to the ball-up.
+The 10m circle was introduced in 2005 to limit the length of the ruckmen's run-ups, as posterior cruciate ligament injuries caused by front-on knee clashes at centre ruck contests had become a common problem over the previous years.

-An umpire may recall an errant centre bounce which skews in such a way that it does not create a fair contest between the two ruckman, stopping play and re-setting the players to execute a second ball-up by throw.
-Rules allowing for errant or skewed bounces to be recalled were also introduced only in the 21st century, with bad bounces considered a variable of the game prior to this.

-The centre bounce was introduced to the Laws of the Game in 1891.
+The centre ball-up was introduced to the Laws of the Game in 1891.
 Prior to this, the ball was kicked off from the centre of the ground by the team who was scored upon (or, as determined by the coin toss at start of the game).

-Challenges
+Bounces

+For much of the history of the game, ball-ups were executed by bounce rather than throw: the umpire would throw the ball firmly on the ground such that it bounces several metres up into the air approximately, although not always perfectly vertical.
+When first introduced to the game in the 1870s, ball-ups were originally thrown; but bouncing had become common from as early as 1880; the rules formally changed to mandate a bounce in 1887, although an umpire could elect to throw instead of bounce the ball if soft or wet ground conditions prevented bouncing.

+The bounce came to be eliminated from the game in the 21st century.
+From 2013 until 2025, all ball-ups except for centre bounces were executed by throw, with an umpire allowed to recall an errant centre bounce which skews in such a way that it does not create a fair contest between the two ruckmen, stopping play and resetting the players to execute a second ball-up by throw.
+From 2026, the centre bounce was also replaced with a throw.

-The skill of being able to bounce an obloid shaped ball vertically upwards on a grass surface is unique to Australian rules football, and is much loved by traditionalists.
-However, it is very difficult to master, and is blamed for deterring aspiring umpires from pursuing the job, or hindering competent decision makers from reaching the top levels of umpiring.
-The bounce is also physically demanding on the back and hamstrings and is a major cause of field umpire injuries.
-These two effects are compounding, with physical demands limiting the amount of time umpires can spend perfecting the craft.
-These reasons have resulted in opinions that all bounces should be replaced with throws.
+The skill of being able to bounce an obloid-shaped ball vertically upwards on a grass surface had been unique to Australian rules football, and was much loved by traditionalists.
+However, it is very difficult to master, and it was blamed for deterring aspiring umpires from pursuing the job, or hindering competent decision-makers from reaching the top levels of umpiring.
+The bounce was also physically demanding on the back and hamstrings and was a major cause of field umpire injuries.
+These two effects were compounding, with physical demands limiting the amount of time umpires could spend perfecting the craft.
+These reasons led many umpires to favour the removal of all bounces.